Templates to speed up your app development

 - Split App.
 A project that displays a master/detail list.
 Examples include news readers, sports scores apps, and e-mail apps.

-If the Split App and Grid App templates aren't appropriate for your app, you probably want to start with the Blank App template.
+If the Hub App, Split App, or Grid App templates aren't appropriate for your app, you probably want to start with the Blank App template.
 You might think a blank template isn't much of a start, but, after you create a blank project, you can add a variety of item templates that you can use as starting points for pages in your app.

 After you create your project, you can add item templates to it.
 You add these by clicking Project > Add New Item or by right-clicking the project in Solution Explorer and then clicking Add > New Item.

 In Visual Studio, you should see something like this:

 In Visual C#, Visual Basic, and Visual C++, the Hub App, Grid App, and Split App project templates are actually made up of item templates, and most item templates correspond to pages within your app.
 For example, if you want a basic app page with a title and recommended margins and styles, you could start with a Blank App project template and add a Basic Page item template.
 That Basic Page template could be the starting page for your app, and you could add more item templates to create other pages in your app.

 We recommend that you spend a few minutes exploring the item templates in the Add New Item dialog box.
 Aside from app pages like Basic Page and file types like XML File, there are several contracts available to get you started with extending the capabilities of your app, including sharing data and search results, and opening files.